freeorion/freeorion/README.md

 minimum resolution of at least *800x600*.

-FreeOrion requires at least *Windows XP* with *Service Pack 2* or later, *Mac OSX 10.7* or later or any reasonable recent Linux distribution on x86 compatible processors.
+FreeOrion requires at least *Windows XP* with *Service Pack 2* or later, *Mac OSX 10.7* or later or any reasonably recent Linux distribution on x86 compatible processors.
 Other operating systems and architectures have reported to be working by users, but are not actively supported by the FreeOrion project.